dmd-program/dmd-100/topics/typographic_design.md

 # Typographic Design

-Typography is an old field, dating back to ...

 ## Brief history

-Typography is the ancient practice of arraging type, which consists of glyphs, to create a written language.
+Typography is an ancient field that employed typographers who were specialists in the craft of arranging type for the purpose of communicating written language.
+These specilaists understood every facet of working with type, a stark contrast from how the availability of digital word processing applications have made typography accessible to almost anyone.

+Sometime around 1440, Johannes Gutenburg adapted existing screw press technology to print words onto paper using inked woodblocks.
+Soon after, moveable

+Before digital tools, type foundaries produces metal type, kept in type cases.

 Painting and drawing

 Calligraphy